elbaulp/elbaulp.github.io/_posts/en/2016-08-17-how-to-change-portage-folders-to-other-location.markdown

 ---
 layout: post.amp
-title: How to Change Portage Folders to Other Location
+title: How to Change Portage Folders to Other Location in Gentoo
 categories: en
 description: How to change portage folders and temp folder to other directory
 tags: [gentoo, portage]